 - Damaged and Defective Car Tracking (DDCT) Movement Proof of Concept — The DDCT Movement POC measures the current performance of routing and cars arriving at destination.
 It will study methods (current and proposed) for car owners to initiate movement of their cars and ensure routing to destination, through DDCT.

 Gateway Operations Services

 The Gateway Operations Services program aims to help operations personnel better manage traffic conditions at major rail gateways, with current emphasis on Chicago.
 The program focuses on enabling the exchange of timely, accurate, and actionable information to support the Chicago Integrated Rail Operations Center (CIROC) and to facilitate proactive inter-carrier operations in the Chicago Terminal.
 Railinc will deliver the following Gateway Operations Services projects in 2022:

 - Chicago Planning Group (CPG) Technology Advancement Program (Clear Path™ System Upgrade) — This project will enhance network visibility and application performance by updating Chicago Clear Path to incorporate improvements in system infrastructure (e.g., message formats, architecture) being developed as part of additional Clear Path deployments and initiatives beyond Chicago.

 - Location Management Rail Industry GIS (RIGIS) Rail Network Enhancements — The Location Management RIGIS Rail Network Enhancements project will further development of the RIGIS rail network, including the implementation of advanced routing capabilities and continued data quality improvements.

 Positive Train Control

-In addition to the projects associated with multi-year programs, the RPSWC has also approved the following two projects for 2019:
+In addition to the projects associated with multi-year programs, the Railinc Committee has also approved the following five projects for 2022: